yyuqing-42/Portfolio/README.md

 ![](/image/Housing.jpg)

-**Built a linear regression model to predict the sale price of houses to help people get a accurate understanding of the housing market in Ames, Iowa.**
+**Built a linear regression model to predict the sale price of houses to help people get an accurate understanding of the housing market in Ames, Iowa.**

 [Learn More](https://github.com/yyuqing-42/Predicting-Housing-Prices)